smitkiri/data-science-portfolio/README.md

 ### Machine Learning
 - [Species Detector](https://gitlab.com/smit.kiri/species-detector): Developed a deep learning model using convolutional neural networks that classified animal/bird images to their species.
 Built a [website](https://species-detector.ue.r.appspot.com/) and deployed it on google cloud that allows a user to upload a single image/folder containing multiple images and get the top-3 species for each image with their probabilities.
 - [Stock Trend Prediction](https://github.com/smitkiri/stock-trend-prediction): Developed a time-series model using LSTM that predicts if the stock would go up, down or stay the same next day based on current day news and past 60 days stock data.
+Used keras `functional` api to combine seperate models with stock data as input and with news data as input.
+Tried several techniques for using text data including Bag-of-Words, TF-IDF and Glove Vector Embeddings.
 - [Fashion Product Recommendation](https://github.com/smitkiri/fashion-product-recommendation): Developed a recommender system that gives similar fashion product images based on user's input image.
 Used T-Stochiastic Neighbor Embeddings, Principal Component Analysis, K-Means and Gaussian Mixture Models.
+The dataset used for this project had about 12,000 colored images belonging to approximately 12-14 product categories.
 - [Dengue Fever Prediction](https://github.com/smitkiri/predicting-dengue-fever): Used techniques like LSTM, ARIMA and Prophet to predict dengue fever outbreaks for two cities: San Juan and Iquitos.
+The dataset for both cities had about 25 climate features and number of dengue cases per week for 10 years.
+- [PyTorch Applications](https://github.com/smitkiri/pytorch-applications): Used convolutional neural netowrks to classify images (into 10 classes) in CIFAR 10 dataset using PyTorch.
+Implemented logistic regression using pytorch and used it for binary classification on Sonar Returns dataset.
+The dataset has 60 features representing sonar signals which is classified as reflected from a rock or a metal.
+Also applied feed-forward neural networks on this dataset using PyTorch.
 - [ML from scratch](https://github.com/smitkiri/ml-from-scratch): Developed Decision Tree and AdaBoost algorithms from scratch using python numpy.
+Also implemented various evaluation metrics like accuracy, precision, recall, confusion matrix and classification report.

-**Tools**: scikit-learn, pandas, numpy, keras, flask, google cloud
+**Tools**: scikit-learn, pytorch, pandas, numpy, keras, flask, google cloud

 ### Data Analysis and Vizualization
 - [Black Friday Sales](https://github.com/smitkiri/black-friday-sales): Exploratory Data Analysis of black friday sales data (data source: kaggle) and reporting interesting observations and vizualizations using python.